Thiesant/retail_DB2_to_3.3.5a_DBC_python_script/M2_Sound_Events_Extractor_README.md

 **Offset mismatches?**
 - Verify M2 file isn't corrupted
-- Script may need to be update
+- Script may need to be updated
 - Compare with 010 Editor using M2.bt template